BooleanFunctionalSynthesis/cnf2syn/README.md

 To make:

+You will need to install the following packages if they are not already installed in your system

+sudo apt install libreadline-dev libboost-all-dev libgmp-dev build-essential

 To make nnf2syn, we first need to make the libraries it is dependent on.
 This can be done by running the install.sh script or alternatively using the following commands:
 1. cd dependencies/abc; make; make libabc.a; cd ../../